 For a more minimalist annual report design, use a neutral background and use bright accent colors to highlight important information.
 For example, you could use color to highlight keywords, key data points, and header text.

-Take a look at how blue and magenta is used in this annual report design template:
+Take a look at how blue and magenta is used in this year end report template:

-3. Size your budget report template to fit in a PowerPoint slide
+4. Size your project status report template to fit in a PowerPoint slide

 Many companies hold a year-end meeting to go over key metrics, achievements and goals.
 Create a slick presentation that will hold your team’s attention.

-Bright colors, bold fonts, charts, and images are all elements of a successful presentation design:
+Bright colors, gradients, bold fonts, charts, and images are all elements of a successful presentation design:

 Part of creating an effective slide for your annual report presentation is finding the right balance between text and imagery.
 Drawing an invisible “line” down the middle of your slide is an easy way to guide your design.